klippa-app/react-native-klippa-scanner-sdk/README.md

         // The warning message when the camera result is too dark.
         ImageTooDarkMessage: "The image is too dark",

+        // The text inside of the delete button.
+        DeleteButtonText: "Delete Photo",

+        // The text inside of the retake button.
+        RetakeButtonText: "Retake Photo",

+        // The text inside of the cancel button.
+        CancelButtonText: "Cancel",

+        // The text inside of the cancel alert button.
+        CancelAndDeleteImagesButtonText: "Delete photos & exit",

+        // The text inside of the alert to confirm exiting the scanner.
+        CancelConfirmationMessage: "Delete photos and exit scanner?",

+        // Whether to go to the Review Screen once the image limit has been reached. (default false)
+        ShouldGoToReviewScreenWhenImageLimitReached: false,

+        // Whether to hide or show the rotate button in the Review Screen. (default shown/true)
+        UserCanRotateImage: true,

+        // Whether to hide or show the cropping button in the Review Screen. (default shown/true)
+        UserCanCropManually: true,

+        // Whether to hide or show the color changing button in the Review Screen. (default shown/true)
+        UserCanChangeColorSetting: true,

         // The primary color of the interface, should be a UIColor.
         PrimaryColor: null,